All-Open/el8-lab/docs/setup/getting-started.md

 | Launching Cloud instance                           | Public Clouds offer instance images with free credits to run them |
 | Anything else                                      |  Bare metal, Private Cloud, Moon Lander |

+## The Right Minor Version

+You might wonder what minor version of `EL 8` to choose - `8.0`, `8.1`, or a later one.
+The answer is always `choose the latest`!

+The entire content is universal - meaning that everything will work on any `EL 8` version.

+The course and the labs were initially developed on `8.0`, but a lot of new content was added later, using later minor versions.
+Regardless, I continuously test it on a later versions.
+That's an inspiring part of my `continuous everything` DevOps adventure!
+Speaking of which, this page follows `everything as code` principle, thus you definitely should [Star it o GitHub](https://github.com/All-Open/el8-lab/).

 <!---
 ## Special Lab Requirements